angulardart/angular_components/README.md

 **Preview Release**

-This are the AngularDart components that Google uses to build many of its web applications.
+These are the AngularDart components that Google uses to build many of its web applications.

 Only a small fragment of all the components is available right now.
 We want